haas-labs/ext-sentinel-py-sdk/samples/block_tx/README.md

 ## Profile

 The detector code structure helps concentrate more on business logic of detection itself and make it inftrustruture agnosostic.
-Where an detector profile responsible for integration an attacl detector with an environment:
+Where an detector profile responsible for integration an detector with an environment:
 - data source(-s): local file system, ASW S3 storage, Kafka
 - notification system(-s)
 - integration with local/remote databases